felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/terminology.md

 Just Eat Flyt offers three types of services to its customers:

-- **Platform delivery**: The platform (Just Eat, MenuLog, or SkipTheDishes) dispatches a driver to collect the order from the restaurant.
+- **Platform delivery**: Just Eat dispatches a driver to collect the order from the restaurant or the store.
 Available in a limited number of markets and cities.
 - **Restaurant delivery**: The restaurant is responsible for delivering the order.
 - **Takeaway**: The customer collects the order from the restaurant.